DIY Silver Mercury Glass Pumpkins: learn how to turn a real orange pumpkin into a silver, mercury glass looking one, with a little paint.

-Happy Wednesday, half way through the week, and looking forward to a long weekend!
-For my American readers, it’s Thanksgiving this weekend in Canada, and almost time to get the turkey out of the freezer to start defrosting!
-This year I’m in love with the all the white pumpkins, as you might have noticed, and thought it would be fun to mix the white with some silver.
+This year I’m in love with the all the white pumpkins, as you might have noticed, and thought it would be fun to mix the white pumpkins with some silver pumpkins.

 Where does one get silver pumpkins…it might involve a little spray paint. 😉

-I found a regular old .99 cent pumpkin at the grocery store, and turned it and a few mini white ones into silver pumpkins.
+I found a regular old .99 cent pumpkin at the grocery store, and used them for our pumpkin makeover.

-I sprayed the bottoms first and let them dry.
+I sprayed the bottoms of the orange and white pumpkins first and let them dry.

-I set the new mercury glass-ish silver pumpkins on my entrance way table, and mixed in some real mercury glass, and some white pumpkins.
+I set the new mercury glass looking pumpkins on my entrance way table, and mixed in some real mercury glass, and some white pumpkins.
 Kind of love it.